OwenFuhr/computational-mechanics/projects/03_IVP-project.md

 plt.ylabel('$\\frac{v}{u}$')
 plt.title('Rocket $\\frac{v}{u}$ vs. Time')
 plt.legend();
-print('The sum of the total error between the Tsiolkovsky and Integrated solution is {:.4f}'
+print('The sum of the squared error (SSE) between the Tsiolkovsky and Integrated solution is {:.4f}'
-      .format(np.sum(abs(simprocket_v/250-Tsiol_vdivu(simprocket_m)))))
+      .format(np.sum(abs(simprocket_v/250-Tsiol_vdivu(simprocket_m))**2)))
 ```

 ### Analysis
-The sum of all the error between the integrated and analytical Tsilokovsky solution is very small, and it can be said that the integration method has converged.
+The SSE between the integrated and analytical Tsiolkovsky solution is very small, and it can be said that the integration method has converged to the Tsiolkovsky solution.

 +++